ibm-cloud-docs/account/iam-totp.md

 # Enabling one-time passcode MFA for a user
 {: #totp}

-As an administrator or editor on the User Management service, you can enable the multifactor authentication (MFA) option that prompts a user for a time-based one-time passcode (TOTP) at login.
+As an Administrator on the IAM Identity Service or All IAM Account Management service, you can enable the multifactor authentication (MFA) option that prompts a user for a time-based one-time passcode (TOTP) at login.
 This type of legacy account-based MFA is required only for the account where the setting is enabled and is available only for accounts with classic infrastructure.
 {: shortdesc}

 For more information about your MFA options, see [Types of multifactor authentication](/docs/account?topic=account-types).